P05AE

 Use a scan tool to monitor both brake pedal position sensor A and B values simultaneously.

-Slowly depress and release the brake pedal through its full travel while watching both signals.
+Slowly depress and release the pedal through full travel while watching both signals.

-Identify which sensor diverges from the expected correlation at which pedal position.
+Identify which sensor diverges from the expected correlation and at which pedal position.

 Inspect both sensor connectors and wiring for corrosion, moisture, or damage.

-Check sensor mounting hardware to ensure both sensors are securely attached to the pedal bracket.
+Check sensor mounting hardware to ensure both sensors are secure on the pedal bracket.

-Replace the sensor that shows inconsistent or offset readings after confirming wiring is intact.
+Replace the sensor that shows inconsistent or offset readings after confirming the wiring is intact.

 Related powertrain codes